maoueh/nugrant/README.md

 However, what happens when multiple developers need to share the same `Vagrantfile`?
-This is the main use case this plugin try to address.
+This is the main use case this plug-in try to address.

-When Vagrant starts, it loads all vagrant plugins it knows about.
-If you installed the plugin with one of the two methods we listed above, Vagrant will know about Nugrant and will load it correctly.
+When Vagrant starts, it loads all vagrant plug-ins it knows about.
+If you installed the plug-in with one of the two methods we listed above, Vagrant will know about Nugrant and will load it correctly.

-To use the plugin, first create a YAML file named `.vagrantuser` in the same folder where your `Vagrantfile` is located.
+To use the plug-in, first create a YAML file named `.vagrantuser` in the same folder where your `Vagrantfile` is located.
 The file must be a valid YAML file: